Who pays U.S. tariffs? Short answer: we all do.

 The short version

-• U.S. importers pay tariffs as the importer of record [1].
-Payment is due at entry within about 10 working days or via a monthly consolidated statement [3][4].
+• U.S. importers pay tariffs because they are the importer of record [1].
+Payment is due at entry or via a monthly consolidated statement [3][4].

-• Those costs roll into landed cost/COGS and usually into retail prices.
-Because sales tax is applied to the selling price, sales tax rises when prices rise [10].
+• Those duties and tariff costs get rolled into the landed cost (total cost of goods from the factory to the port in the USA) and into the wholesale price and then into retail prices.
+Because sales tax is applied to the selling price, sales taxes rise when prices rise, too [10].

 • Overseas factories do not pay U.S. tariffs.
-They feel the impact indirectly via lower or delayed orders or pressure on FOB prices (see current HTS/FR context) [5][6][7].
+They feel the impact indirectly via lower or delayed orders or pressure on FOB prices (their selling prices) (see current HTS/FR context) [5][6][7].

 How we got here: lower-cost production abroad, higher-value work at home